 Conversations about college, summer opportunities and long term objectives begin early at Chadwick but focus on planning, not specific college choices.
-The counselors hold an orientation and college information meeting for parents of 9th grade students followed by a meeting with the class.
+The counselors hold an orientation and college information meeting for parents of 9th grade students followed by meetings with the class over the year.
 Academic advisors connect regularly with their students to reinforce the importance of program and performance.
-As a matter of course, college counselors are available to address concerns or questions about the college process that may surface at any time.
+College counselors are available to address questions about the college process that may surface at any time.

-Parents of Grade 10 students participate in another orientation program led by a director of college counseling in addition to small group "coffees" to describe the next steps in the college counseling program, the calendar for planning and to introduce more fully the resources of the School.
-Families are briefed on the uptick in college related activity, including PSAT and PLAN tests.
-There are grade level meetings held with the students, including opportunities in small group meetings.
-Academic advisors and college counselors work with students to place in context the importance of balancing programs, extracurricular involvements and the possibilities for summer plans.
-During the winter months, students may meet with members of the college counseling team to review transcripts and activities.

-The directors of college counseling will schedule individual family meetings so that we may engage in thinking together that will help move a student to support their interests and talents.
-This commitment is deep and involves several hours of meetings with families and their student during the year, and involves our full consideration of aspirations, student records and faculty insights.
+Parents of Grade 10 students participate in orientation programs led by a director of college counseling in addition to smaller group "coffees" to describe the next steps in the college counseling program, a college planning calendar, and to introduce more fully the resources available.
+Families are briefed on grade level college related activity, including PSAT and tests during the fall for Grades 9 and 10.
+Grade level meetings with students, include opportunities in small group meetings.
+Academic advisors and college counselors work with students to convey the importance of balancing programs, extracurricular involvements and possibilities for summer plans.
+Students may meet with members of the college counseling team to review transcripts and activities.
+College counselors will schedule family meetings to engage in thinking together that will help move a student to support their interests and talents.
+This commitment is deep and involves multiple hours of meetings with families and their student to bring our full consideration of aspirations, student records and faculty insights.